 ENV 717 Introduction to Remote Sensing for Environmental Science (3 hours).
 This course introduces the theory and techniques of remote sensing and their application to environmental analysis.
 Topics include the concepts of remote sensing; characteristics of spectro-magnetic waves; types of remotely sensed data; sensor types; the theory of photogrammetric techniques; digital image analysis for acquisition of geographical information.
-Several lab activities involve: learning of basics of ERDAS Imagine; data acquisition through internet search for images; importing satellite datasets, characteristics and visual presentation.
+Several lab activities involve: learning of basics of ERDAS Imagine; data acquisition through internet search for satellite images; importing datasets, band characteristics and visual presentation.